trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 ### Google search only on Wikipedia sites:

-{% trovuCall "wg berlin" %}
+{% trovuCall "wg berlin", { language: "de" } %}

-This is like adding `site:en.wikipedia.org` to my Google search query.
+This is like adding `site:de.wikipedia.org` to my Google search query.
 It will list only results from that domain, thus all Wikipedia articles that mention _berlin_.

 I prefer this over the actual Wikipedia shortcut `w`, as it's much faster, and also allows for more fuzzy searches.